 From the comfy armchairs of your home, Central Asia seems like a wild beast of a place.
 But the reality is that it’s safe, full of friendly people, home to interesting cultures, plus offers so many beautiful and varied landscapes.
 I had an amazing time riding from Georgia, across to Iran and north to Kyrgyzstan as part of my Central Asian leg of a cross-continental tour.

-For the purposes of this fact sheet, we have included Georgia, Azerbaijan and Iran because people who are travelling Central Asia normally head to these countries as well.
-A section of the Silk Route if you will.
+For the purposes of this FAQ page I’ve included Georgia, Azerbaijan and Iran because people travelling Central Asia normally head to these countries as well.
+They’re a modern day section of the Silk Road if you will.

-In six months from Georgia to Kyrgyzstan, we have not experienced any theft, accidents, arguments or felt particularly threatened at any time.
-Although, perhaps women travelling alone or with their partner should look out for the unfaithful men we encountered in Georgia (more below).
+In my six months from Georgia to Kyrgyzstan, I didn’t experience any theft, accidents, arguments or even feel threatened at any time.
+That said, women travelling alone or with their partner should definitely look out for less-than-faithful men (more below).

 Three countries stand out: